Dental Fillings Baltimore, MD

 Why do I need a dental filling?

-Dental fillings play an important role in the long-term maintenance of your smile.
-They provide protection and stability to teeth after removing decay.
+Dental fillings play an essential role in the long-term maintenance of your smile.
+They provide protection and stability to teeth after removing the decay.
 Dental fillings can treat teeth that have small chips or breaks.
 Also, a dental filling can restore teeth after a root canal procedure.

 Are dental fillings painful?